-Participation in fourteen weekly discussions (lowest score is dropped) is required.
-The discussions are on topics raised in assigned articles.
-Students are required to comment on the importance of the topic and on the usefulness of solutions, recommendations provided in the articles.
-The discussions take place in Canvas forums and where require students will post their views and comment on posts by two classmates.
+Participation in seven weekly discussions is required.
+The discussions are on topics raised in an article or video clip (usually TED).
+Students are required to comment on the importance of the topics covered and on the usefulness of solutions, recommendations provided.
+The discussions take place in Canvas forums and where students will post their views and comment on posts by two classmates.

-EVALUATION ASSIGNMENTS
+ARTICLE EVALUATION ASSIGNMENTS

-There are six Evaluation Assignments (lowest score is dropped) that require students to discuss assigned readings in terms of: what they contribute to the issues being discussed in the course, what they contribute to managers and organizational members, where they fall short and give their opinion of them.
-They are similar to the discussions but require broader and deeper analysis.
+There are six Evaluation Assignments that require students to discuss assigned readings in terms of: what they contribute to the issues being discussed in the course, what they contribute to managers and organizational members, where they fall short and give their opinion of them.
 Evaluations must be submitted on Canvas.